exercism/javascript/concepts/null-undefined/about.md

 ## Null

-The primitive value `null` is used as intentional "empty value" for a variable.
+The primitive value `null` is used as an intentional "empty value" for a variable.
-In other languages a similar construct might be used only for (missing) objects or pointer types.
+In other languages, a similar construct might be used only for (missing) objects or pointer types.
 In JavaScript `null` generally represents an empty value for any type.

 ```javascript